 There is something about this country that makes you rise at the crack of dawn, and my first morning in Costa Rica was no different.
 I couldn’t wait to get started on our little journey, as I knew my piece of paradise was somewhere out there, waiting for me.
 The only real estate I knew anything about was the packet I got in the mail, from the classified ad in the USA today.
 The project was located in a little southern town, which meant nothing to me, as I didn’t know North from South, East from West.
 I called the number on the flyer and spoke with a very nice woman, the wife of the developer.
 I told them we would be arriving sometime later that day and they said they would have a room waiting for us.
 We arrived at the counter for the little puddle jumper airline, SANSA, and asked the attendee if there were any flights going to Palmar Sur that day or anywhere near by.
 We don’t have anything scheduled there Senor, it is pretty remote, he said to me.
 I told him I had to get there, no matter what, and please tell me my options.

 After discussing it with his manager, he came back with a plan.
 The mail plane was going to be heading that way, and if we didn’t mind squeezing in, they would let us tag along.
 Why not, I thought, let’s start writing this novel.
 When I saw the airplane I almost changed my mind.
 It had 2 seats, and one propeller, and wasn’t much bigger than a VW.
 They actually weighed us, along with our luggage, and all the mail, I guess to make sure the plane could handle it.
-My first thought as they cranked up the engine, was that I was going to die before I spent my first 24 hours in Costa Rica.
+My first thought as they cranked up the engine, was that I was going to die on my first trip to Costa Rica.

 As this little Radio Shack battery operated toy took off, I seriously questioned my decision making, but I didn’t have a choice, there was no turning back.
 As we flew over the cloud forest, you could not see 50 yards in front of you.
 The little plane bounced, dipped and shook with the wind, and it didn’t seem like the pilot had much control.
 I asked him about the radar, and he chuckled.
 Radar, what radar?
 I fly by site he said, which was a scary thought, since you couldn’t see squat.
 I had visions of that 1970 movie Airport, where the little prop plane slams into a 747 and everyone is instantly killed, and I started asking myself if I remembered seeing a parachute anywhere.
 But before I had a heart attack, we started to descend.
 There was absolutely nothing below, except jungle, and I had no idea how or where he was going to land this puppy.
 But then, I saw it, and when I did, I got even more nervous.
 This was NOT a runway, it was a dirt strip, and it wasn’t much longer than my driveway.
 It was covered in cows and mud, and surely didn’t look like a safe place to touch down.
 He proceeded to buzz the farm animals, back and forth, two or three times, until finally the mud patch was clear, and he landed.
 When it finally came to a stop, all I wanted to do was open the door and vomit, but I kept my manhood, and sucked it up.
 Solid ground never felt better.